 How Much Does A Pound Cost?

 Buying a pound of weed isn’t for amateurs.
-A pound means serious business and as such is most like a business purchase.
+A pound means serious business and as such is almost like a business purchase.
 There are only a few people on the planet who would even consider buying a pound of weed for themselves.
 Most people buy in this quantity to sell.